I'm All Right Jack: Plot

-Stanley Windrush chats with his father at the Sunnyglades Nudist Camp, and is persuaded to seek a job as a business executive: he interviews at the "Detto" company making washing detergent and, making a very unfavourable impression, fails to get the job.
-He then interviews at "Num-Yum," a factory making processed cakes.
-Although it tastes good the process for making the cakes is very disturbing.
-An excess of samples causes him to be sick into a large mixing bowl of the product.
-Again he fails to get the job.
-The recruitment agent tells Windrush by letter that after getting 11 interviews in 10 days and making a singularly unimpressive impression that industry isn't for him.
+Stanley Windrush chats with his father at the Sunnyglades Nudist Camp, and is persuaded to seek a job as a business executive: he is interviewed for the "Detto" company, which makes washing detergent; he makes a very unfavourable impression and fails to get the job.
+He is then interviewed for "Num-Yum," a factory which makes processed cakes; they taste good, but the process for making them is very disturbing, and an excess of samples causes him to be sick into a large mixing bowl full of the ingredients.
+Again, he fails to get the job.
+The recruitment agent tells Windrush by letter that after getting 11 interviews in 10 days and making a singularly unimpressive impression, industry is not for him.

-His uncle, Bertram Tracepurcel and his old army comrade, Sidney DeVere Cox, persuade Windrush to take an unskilled blue-collar job at Tracepurcel's missile factory, Missiles Ltd. At first suspicious of Windrush as an over-eager newcomer, communist shop steward Fred Kite asks that Stanley be sacked for not having a union card.
+Windrush's uncle Bertram Tracepurcel and his old army comrade Sidney DeVere Cox persuade him to take an unskilled blue-collar job at Tracepurcel's missile factory, Missiles Ltd. At first suspicious of Windrush as an over-eager newcomer, communist shop steward Fred Kite asks that Stanley be sacked for not having a union card.
 However, after a period of work-to-rule, he takes Stanley under his wing and even offers to take him in as a lodger.
 When Kite's daughter Cynthia drops by, Stanley readily accepts.

-Meanwhile, personnel manager Major Hitchcock is assigned a time and motion study expert, Waters, to measure how efficient the employees are.
-The workers refuse to cooperate but Waters tricks Windrush into showing him how much more quickly he can do his job with his forklift truck than other more experienced employees.
+Meanwhile, personnel manager Major Hitchcock is assigned a time and motion study expert, Waters, to measure the employees' efficiency.
+The workers refuse to cooperate, but Waters tricks Windrush into showing him how much more quickly he can do his job with his forklift truck than other more experienced employees.
 When Kite is informed of the results, he calls a strike to protect the rates his union workers are being paid.
 This is what Cox and Tracepurcel want: Cox owns a company that can take over a large new contract with a Middle Eastern country at an inflated cost.
-He, Tracepurcel and a Mr Mohammed, the country's representative, would each pocket a third of the £100,000 difference (£ million today).
+He, Tracepurcel, and a Mr Mohammed, the country's representative, would each pocket a third of the £100,000 difference (£ million today).
 The excuse to the foreign government is that a faster contract costs more.